DAVID A. WILSON, DVM

 Dr. Watson is originally from Middlesboro, Kentucky and earned his undergraduate degree and his Doctorate of Veterinary Medicine from Auburn University in 2013.
 Following graduation, Dr. Watson moved to Charlotte and worked as an Associate Veterinarian at a small animal hospital for 2 years.

 Since joining East Lincoln Animal Hospital in 2015, Dr. Watson has enjoyed many aspects of veterinary medicine.
-He has particular interest, however, in preventative medicine, surgery, and dentistry.
+He has a particular interest, however, in preventative medicine, surgery, and dentistry.
 He is a member of the American Veterinary Medical Association and the North Carolina Veterinary Medical Association.

 Dr. Watson married his college sweetheart, Ashlea, in 2013 and they live in Huntersville with their golden retriever, Sully.
 In his free time, Dr. Watson enjoys spending time with family and friends, hiking, going to the lake, and watching Auburn football.